-Cheap, effective and backed by science, here’s the how to guide for Autumn & Winter…
+Cheap, effective and backed by science, here’s the how to boost your immune system…

 Summer is truly over and the Autumnal weather has set in.
-Many clients in our Manchester health clinic and personal training gym are fighting a cough, cold, or sore throat, so we thought it’d be handy to share some of our ideas around how you can super charge your immune system in no time at all;
+Many clients in our Manchester health clinic and personal training gym are fighting a cough, cold, or sore throat, so we thought it’d be handy to share some of our ideas around how you can super charge your immune system in no time at all:

 The Manuka honey not only makes the turmeric powder more palatable, it also has antibacterial properties (1).
 Alternatively take ½ a teaspoon of organic turmeric powder in a small glass of water, one to three times daily.

 There is a ton of research on the benefits of turmeric, it influences our complex immune system on so many different levels and can be a powerful anti-inflammatory (2), anti-microbial (3) and anti-oxidant (4, 5, 6).